 Making schools safe

-Schools will be working in line with the government guidance for full opening of schools.
+Schools will be working in line with the government guidance for schools.
 Essential measures include:

 - a requirement that people who are ill stay at home